r-syst/tools/diagno-syst/README.md

 Running ``diagno-syst.py`` requires that the following files are available:
-* a distance file (distance between queres and references, computed beforehand)
+* a distance file (distance between queries and references, computed beforehand)
-* a parameter file, specifying the input files, outpufiles, and selected options(all options and files in one single file)
+* a parameter file, specifying the input files, output files, and selected options(all options and files in one single file)
 * a reference database, containing a taxonomic annotation of the reference sequences used for distances.

 To install ``diagno-syst.py``, and the files used in the example (a distance file, a parameter file, a reference database)
 * type ``git clone https://github.com/r-syst/tools.git``
 This will install all tools (not only ``diagno-syst``), with one directory per tool.
-This creates a directory ``tools`` where you are, and a subdirectory ``diagno-syst`` within ``tools``.
+This creates a subdirectory ``tools`` where you are, and a subdirectory ``diagno-syst`` within ``tools``.
 Then, go into this subdirectory by
 * ``cd tools/diagno-syst``

 and you are in the directory where the program and the data for running the examples are located.
-To get the data, you have to uncompress them.
+To get all the data, you have to uncompress the distance file.
 For this
 * type ``bunzip2 SN1-55_027_dissw.txt.bz2``
 * type ``chmod +x diagno-syst.py`` (just to be sure ...)

+You are now ready to run the example.

 ### Quick start on an example

-After installaton as above, type
+After installaton as above, type in  terminal in ``[...]/tools/diagno-syst$``
 * ``./diagno-syst.py -c params_rbcL.yaml -s SN1-55_027``

-This creates a subdirectory ``inventories`` in directory ``diagno-syst``, and (according to the parameters in configuraton file) two inventories:
+This creates a subdirectory ``inventories`` in directory ``diagno-syst``, and (according to the parameters in configuraton file) writes two inventories:
 * one oer gap
 * one synthetic over all selected gaps